aboutaaron/quizito/README.md

 });
 ```

-You can also watch `NewsQuiz.count` whuch tracks what question is active
+You can also watch `Quizito.count` whuch tracks what question is active
 ```js
 quiz.watch('count', function () { /* Do something when count changes */ });
 ```

 ## Contributing
 Want to add or feature of need something fixed?
-Open an [issue](https://github.com/cirlabs/newsquiz/issues).
+Open an [issue](https://github.com/cirlabs/Quizito/issues).

 ## License
 The MIT License (MIT)